StasOkhrym/Wikiracer/README.md

 #### Notes:

 - WikirRacer class implemented in `wikiracing.py`
-- Required queries are written in `queries.py` using SQLAlchemy and raw SQL in `queries.sql`
+- Required queries are written in `queries.sql`
+- Collected data for faster testing is located in `pg_data` folder